milicaandjelkovic/milicaandjelkovic/README.md

-# Task 2: Classification problem
+# Task 2: Project for internship - Classification of bank's clients

 **About Dataset**